Phase II Study of BEvacizumab in Combination with ATezolizumab in Patients with Untreated Melanoma Brain Metastases (BEAT-MBM).

 4) Patients with Leptomeningeal disease

-5) Any approved anticancer therapy, including chemotherapy, hormonal therapy, or radiotherapy, within 3 weeks prior to initiation of study treatment; however, the following are allowed: a) Hormone-replacement therapy or oral contraceptives b) Herbal therapy > 1 week prior to Cycle 1, Day 1 (herbal therapy intended as anticancer therapy must be discontinued at least 1 week prior to Cycle 1, Day 1) c) Palliative radiotherapy for bone metastases > 2 weeks prior to Cycle 1, Day 1
+5) Any approved anticancer therapy, including chemotherapy and hormonal therapy within 3 weeks prior to initiation of study treatment; however, the following are allowed: a) Hormone-replacement therapy or oral contraceptives b) Herbal therapy > 1 week prior to Cycle 1, Day 1 (herbal therapy intended as anticancer therapy must be discontinued at least 1 week prior to Cycle 1, Day 1)

 6) Current, recent (within 3 weeks of the first infusion of this study), or planned participation in an experimental drug study other than a Genentech-sponsored bevacizumab cancer study